Carlos1Costa/gameboy-examples/README.md

 ## Install and using Sameboy

-SameBoy is an open source Game Boy (DMG) and Game Boy Color (CGB) emulator, written in portable C. Sameboy runs in a SDL frontend for Linux, and a libretro core.
+SameBoy is an open source Game Boy (DMG) and Game Boy Color (CGB) emulator, written in portable C. Sameboy runs in a SDL frontend for Linux, and libretro as its core.
 It also includes a text-based debugger with an expression evaluator.
+Pretty good tool for the homebrew endeavour.

 ## Building assets

 Some of the examples have assets (tilesets, tilemaps, sprites,...).
 If you changes the images, you will have to rebuild assets.
+You will first need to install (img2gb)[https://github.com/flozz/img2gb], wich is a tool to Convert Images to GameBoy Tileset and Tilemap.

-You will first need to [install img2gb][img2gb-install].
-This can be done with the following command:
+The installation can be done with the following command:

     sudo pip install img2gb